nasa-fornax/fornax-documentation/documentation/writing_cloud_optimized.md

 ## 5. Ensure Efficient Use of Cloud Resources

-**Monitor cloud usage:** Cloud resources can accumulate costs quickly.
+**Monitor cloud usage:** When running software on Fornax, you are drawing from a limited amount of cloud credits.
 Make sure to monitor usage, scale down resources when not in use, and avoid long-term storage of unused data.

 ## 6. Optimize Code for CPU Usage (CPU Profiling)